DECODEproject/whitepaper/decode-glossary.md

 [@D4.3]

 #### DECODE Hub
-The DECODE HUB is the hardware component of the DECODE architecture.
-The HUB is any device on which the DECODE OS is installed.
+The DECODE Hub is the hardware component of the DECODE architecture.
+The Hub is any device on which the DECODE OS is installed.
 It provides connectivity to IoT devices, connects to other DECODE nodes and supports the DECODE OS.
-As any other component of the DECODE architecture, the HUB needs to follow the values of openness, security, scalability, deployability and flexibility. [@D4.3]
+As any other component of the DECODE architecture, the Hub needs to follow the values of openness, security, scalability, deployability and flexibility. [@D4.3]

 #### DECODE OS
 The DECODE OS is the base operating system running all software designed, developed and deployed for the DECODE project [@D4.4].
 The DECODE OS is a blend of Devuan OS, with DECODE specific packages included within it.